Facebook Pixel - PageView Event

 A Food Pantry That’s a Lifeline for Gary

 Gary is a senior living in Koreatown.
 He recently got out of rehabilitation and has little to no energy.
-However, one of the things he likes to do every Thursday is to attend the food distribution at St. James Episcopal Church near his home.
+However, he likes to attend the food distribution at St. James Episcopal Church near his home every Thursday.

 Through a friend, Gary connected with Kathy, the Church’s Food Pantry Coordinator, who then told him more about the weekly food distribution.
 Since then, Gary has been a regular at the distributions, obtaining nutritious food that will help him get more energy to live his life to the fullest.